 Why Ár nDraíocht Féin: A Druid Fellowship (ADF)?

 Ár nDraíocht Féin: A Druid Fellowship (ADF) is a Neo-druid organization that was first developed in 1983 by Issac Bonewits (1949-2010) and has grown into one of the largest Neopagan organizations in the world.
-Despite the word “druid” as well as the Irish language being used in its name, it is actually a Indo-European focused group that allows it’s members to cultivate a local community with whatever IE cultural focus they choose.
+Despite the word “druid” as well as the Irish language being used in its name, it is actually a Indo-European focused magical and religious tradition that allows its members to cultivate a local community with whatever IE cultural focus they choose.
 The ritual structures are based on group (usually large group) involvement and has a strong scholarly approach, especially with its study programs.
-This flexibility allows anyone from any cultural focus (even Gaulish) to build the practices they need to honor their gods, ancestors, and whatever else they find to be sacred and true.
+This flexibility allows anyone from any IE cultural focus (even Gaulish) to build the practices they need to honor their gods, ancestors, and whatever else they find to be sacred and true.
 In addition to that, they also have a solid mentorship program that works with the study programs to assist students with their studies and give guidance when the student hits a roadblock.
 I find the structure that they provide helps keeping me moving forward and they are more then flexible enough to accommodate how I jump around with the study programs as I follow my personal development and growth.